marijang/kimanturadev/wp-content/plugins/woo-login-redirect/README.txt

 When your user will login or register in your site they will be redirected to the my-account page.
 Every time after their login they will redirect to a same page.
 Which can be a bad user experience for your site.
 To make your redirect system for comformtable you can redirect your user to any specific page.

 You can redirect the user to the shop page then the user will be able to see the shop page directly which can save their time.
-Also, you can redirect them to any page like as blog page, thank you page, cart page etc.
+Also, you can redirect them to any page like as blog page, thank you page, cart page etc..

 This plugin will help you to increase the user experience and this can save their time.
 You can redirect the user without any coding knowledge.
 This plugin will help you to handle your user redirection.
 So, install this plugin and make your user happy.